jerryagenyi/sul-messaging-epic/ci-foundation/ci_setup_checklist.md

 - ESLint and Prettier enforce code standards _locally and in CI_.
 - Developers should run `npm run lint` and `npm run format` before **every commit**.
 - If skipped, CI will catch errors on PR and block the merge.

+## ✅ 6.1.
+Baseline CI Explanation

+**Basic Static Analysis CI:**
+- Includes ESLint for code quality and error detection
+- Includes Prettier for formatting consistency across the codebase
+- This is our baseline check before any tests are added
+- Ensures all code follows the same style and structure standards

 **Typical CI error output:**